j1an5/workers-oauth-provider-forgbot/storage-schema.md

 ### Authorization Grants

-Grant records store information about permissions a user has granted to an application.
+Grant records store information about permissions a user has granted to an application, along with the refresh token for that grant.

 **Key format:** `grant:{userId}:{grantId}`